aclevername/concourse-flake-detector/README.md

 `-bearer <bearer authentication token>` Optional- Needed if your pipeline is not public.
 To obtain a bearer token go to `<ci-url>/api/v1/teams/<team>/auth/token`or run the `flake-detector` without the flag configured and it will prompt you with the URL to go to obtain a token.

-`-debug <boolean>` Optional- Configure true if you want debug information about what endpoints are being hit.
+`-debug` Optional- Configure true if you want debug information about what endpoints are being hit.

+`-insecure-tls` Optional- TLS accepts any certificate presented by the server and any host name in that certificate.
+Not recommended.